sharetribe/flex-docs/src/docs/tutorial/working-with-translations/index.md

 `id: "SectionHero.title"`.

 So, the translation can be found from _en.json_ file under the translation key: _SectionHero.title_.
-There's also 2 other translations that SectionHero component uses.
+There are also 2 other translations that SectionHero component uses.
 Let's change all of them:

 ```json
   "SectionHero.browseButton": "Browse cottages",